 - 7 useful tips for effective Project Schedule Management by Avi Dasgupta LinkedIn.

 About the Author

-Vijay Delmade is Technical Product Manager at Siemens PLM software, based in India.
-As a part of the Teamcenter applications product management team, he is responsible for Schedule Manager.
-He has more than 12 years of experience in research and development of CADPLM software products.
-Vijay holds diploma in Railway engineering, B.E. degree in Mechanical, and MBA in Project management.
+Vijay Delmade is a Technical Product Manager at Siemens PLM Software, based in India.
+As a part of the Teamcenter applications product management team, he is responsible for the Schedule Manager.
+He has more than 12 years of experience in the research and development of CADPLM software products.
+Vijay holds a diploma in Railway engineering, a B.E. degree in Mechanical, and MBA in Project management.